briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

     payment presently due.

-    3. _(3)_ All amounts collected under this section shall be considered as taxes collected under sections 124.27 to 124.41 of the Codified Ordinances and shall be credited and distributed to municipal corporations in accordance with section 718.83 of the Revised Code.
+    3. _(3)_ All amounts collected under this section shall be considered as taxes collected under [sections 124.27][CFCO 124.27] to [124.41][CFCO 124.41] of the Codified Ordinances and shall be credited and distributed to municipal corporations in accordance with section 718.83 of the Revised Code.

 5. _(E)_ An underpayment of any portion of a combined tax liability shall be due to reasonable cause and the penalty imposed by this section shall not be added